 - Seek treatment, whether detox, medication-assisted treatment, inpatient rehab, or outpatient rehab programs that can accept pregnant women.
 If you’re ready to talk about your situation, call us at 1(888)906-0952 and let us help connect you with help.

-- If CPS, DSS, or DES is involved, you must fully cooperate.
-These agencies can help you with treatment, financial assistance, and other resources for yourself and your parent in many cases.
+- You must fully cooperate if CPS, DSS, or DES is involved.
+In many cases, these agencies can help you with treatment, financial assistance, and other resources for yourself and your parent.

-- Work a full program of recovery and look ahead to brighter days with you and your child.
+- Work a complete recovery program and look ahead to brighter days with you and your child.

 There is Always Hope for Addiction During Pregnancy

 No matter a person’s situation, hope and help are always available.
 But, overall, the bottom line is the mother’s and child’s health.